mani-language/Mani/README.md

 * Simple and lightweight
 * No external dependencies
-* Register based virtual machine
+* Straight recursive descent paser

 ## What is it?